-Image of the Month: Neurons in the retina
+Image of the Month: Snapshot of eye development in the fruit fly

 Read MoreBrain function is all about connections.
 In the retina, neurons comprise distinct populations that form precise connections in synaptic layers.
 “What makes these cells